 TERMS OF WEBSITES USE

-This webpage (together with the webpages and documents referred to in it) sets out the terms and conditions (the Terms) on which you may use our websites (including at Including www.Speakers4schools.org (our site), whether as a guest or a registered user.
+This webpage (together with the webpages and documents referred to in it) sets out the terms and conditions (the Terms) on which you may use our websites (including www.Speakers4schools.org (our site), whether as a guest or a registered user.
 Please read these Terms carefully before you start to use our sites.
 By using our sites, you accept these Terms and agree to abide by them.
 If you do not agree to or breach these Terms, please refrain from using our sites.

 INFORMATION ABOUT US